 To use Virtual SAN, you must create a host cluster and enable Virtual SAN on the cluster.

-Only ESXi 5.5 hosts can join the Virtual SAN cluster.
+- Only ESXi 5.5 Update 1 or later hosts can join the Virtual SAN cluster.

-Before you move a host from a Virtual SAN cluster to another cluster, make sure the destination cluster is enabled with Virtual SAN.
+- Before you move a host from a Virtual SAN cluster to another cluster, make sure that the destination cluster is Virtual SAN enabled.

 After you enable Virtual SAN, the Virtual SAN storage provider is automatically registered with vCenter Server and the Virtual SAN datastore is created.
-For information about storage providers, see Using Storage Providers.
+For information about storage providers, see the vSphere Storage documentation.